DylanduBoulay/MusicStreamSite/README.md

 # MusicStreamSite
 A single-page application Project in the form of a music streaming website.

-Developed using HTML, REST, Javascript, PHP and SQL.
+Developed using HTML, AJAX, REST,Javascript, PHP and SQL.

 Designed to be run locally using XAMPP.
 For reference, I used XAMPP V3.3.0.
 Using the Apache and MYSQL modules.